mars-research/cheri-impact-artifact/README.md

 These results correspond to data shown in the tables, in this example the Linux entries from **Table 2**.

-Note: “Language – Null byte termination” appears in the tables as “Language – Sentinel arrays,” and manifestations are referred to as “Symptoms” in the tables.
+Note: In the paper “Language – Null byte termination” and "Symptoms" from the dataset are referred to as “Language – Sentinel arrays” and "Manifestations", respectively.

 # Recreating Tables 1–5